 Visit Banff for Easter Weekend

 Easter is a excellent opportunity for a springtime visit to the Canadian Rockies.
-With Easter Sunday 2013 falling relatively early on March 31, the ski and snowboard season will still be in full swing at Sunshine Village, Lake Louise Mountain Resort, and Mount Norquay.
+With Easter Sunday 2019 falling relatively late on April 21, there is a good chance that the weather in the town of Banff will be spring-like, while the ski and snowboard season will still be in full swing at Sunshine Village, Lake Louise Mountain Resort and Mount Norquay.
 Easter is also a great time to go sightseeing in Banff National Park as the views of the snow-capped peaks are stunning at this time of year, and the roads are very quiet compared to the summer months.
 Alternatively, strolling through the streets of downtown Banff discovering the excellent restaurants and shopping can be a fun and relaxing way to spend the Easter holiday weekend.

 To check rates and availability for several Banff hotels, click here.